 Role of Australian Government agencies

-Since 2013, when the Royal Commission into Institutional Responses to Child Sexual Abuse started, the Australian Government has focused on protecting children from institutional sexual abuse and addressed issues for survivors and victims.
+Since 2013, when the Royal Commission into Institutional Responses to Child Sexual Abuse (Royal Commission) started, the Australian Government has focused on protecting children from institutional sexual abuse and addressed issues for survivors and victims.

 Improving national leadership and coordination